Building Complex Management in Tenerife

 That story pales in comparison to the situation my friend is currently experiencing.
 She is inches from paying her last mortgage payment, only to have the once beautiful complex she falling into disrepair during the Coronavirus pandemic.
 It’s all very well for the community management to plead poverty during the current crisis, but they are still taking management fees while the pools and walls crack and peel.

 While the notorious fraudster at the head of the complex management company continues to line his pockets, the community struggle to get heard in court because he holds on to a greater number of absent proxies than all the permanent residents combined.

-But there are great complex communities.
-The ones where the focus of the committee is not to line their own pockets but rather to improve and enhance the complex for all its residents.
+Not all complex management is bad.
+There are some whose focus is not to line their own pockets but rather to improve and enhance the environment for all their residents.
 Rent or buy on one of these complexes and your stay there is likely to be a happy one.

 What has your experience been with complex management?
 Feel free to name your complex and give them hearty thumbs up or a boot in the backside.